How to Invest in Yourself and Make it Pay Off

 Make yourself an expert in a basic or practical area, by learning something that people might need in tough times.

-Learn about solar power, shoe repair, plumbing, cheese making, first aid, beekeeping, soap making, knitting, sewing, carpentry, canning, upholstering or any number of special skills that have gone out of fashion.
+Learn about solar power, shoe repair, plumbing, cheese making, first aid, beekeeping, soap making, knitting, sewing, carpentry, canning, upholstering or any number of practical skills that have gone out of fashion.

 Can you check out or buy a couple of books to learn some new skills?
 It might tun into a way of trading services for things you need.
 You might learn a little more about first aid, archery, bike repair or just make yourself an expert on something you already know a little about.